daviddias/webrtc-explorer-peer-id/README.md

 If you use this project, please acknowledge it in your work by referencing the following document:

 David Dias and Luís Veiga. browserCloud.js A federated community cloud served by a P2P overlay network on top of the web platform.
 INESC-ID Tec.
 Rep. 14/2015, Apr.
-2015 (under submission)
+2015

 # Badgers